DHHS → MeCDC → Environmental and Community Health → Drinking Water → Public Water Systems → Water Sampling & Testing

 All public water systems are required to regularly sample and test their water to ensure that it meets federal and state drinking water standards, and is safe to drink.
-Without proper and timely sampling and testing, you cannot know the quality of the water you are serving.
+Without proper and timely sampling and testing, the quality of the water being served cannot be ensured.

 Drinking Water Testing Requirements

-Please remember the following guidelines when taking compliance samples:
+Please be sure to follow these guidelines when taking compliance samples:

 - Carefully follow the directions for collecting the sample and completing the paperwork.